ushaprof/ai_case_study/README.md

 > 	It’s unclear exactly how much money Alphabet is spending on Waymo, but a collection of Alphabet’s experimental businesses that includes Waymo had an operating loss of about $2 billion in the first half of this year.
 “Waymo most likely accounted for a significant portion of that loss,” said Mark Mahaney, the head of Evercore ISI’s internet research team.
 [The New York Times](https://www.nytimes.com/2024/09/04/technology/waymo-expansion-alphabet.html)

-**Focus on increasing Voluntary Public adoption/buy-in through enhancing immersive experiences.
+**Focus on increasing Voluntary Public adoption/buy-in through enhancing immersive experiences:**

 >	Waymo’s head of product and customer research Megan Neese says the company is in the process of fine-tuning location accuracy of drop-offs and pick-ups and optimizing the music experience.
 Features like Google Voice Assistant, cabin configuration for productivity, and entertainment, are near-term possibilities.
 [Forbes](https://www.forbes.com/sites/martineparis/2024/08/24/waymo-has-5-billion-google-ai-and-super-fans-can-amazon-tesla-and-uber-compete/) Very likely, Waymo is a Google sib after all.

 **Safety Awareness Campaigns relating to Autonomous Vehicles:** Imperative to launch immersive, responsive, updated public information campaigns on SAFETY of vehicles, technology, public, roads, buildings, and more.
-Analogous to aviation safety protocols, community safety standards and regulatory boundary conditions.
+Analogous to aviation safety protocols, regulations, zoning, noise and traffic control roles and responsibilities.

+> 	"The way you build trust is to be transparent," says Advocates president Cathy Chase.
+She says AV companies should be candid: "'These are the limitations of the vehicle.
+These are our concerns.
+This is what we're trying to overcome."
+But Chase says, "We don't see that."
+"It's not about blame," echoes Edwin Olson, CEO of May Mobility.
+"It's about learning" what improvements are needed.
+[The New York Times](https://www.nytimes.com/2024/09/04/technology/waymo-expansion-alphabet.html)

+##CASE STUDY TAKEAWAY--Like human drivers, self-driving technology will never be perfect — but people will surely come to trust it more if they better understand its failings.

 ## WAYMO RESEARCH SOURCES